CyberlifeCN/cyber-qrcode/README.md

-# qrcode
+# cyber-qrcode
-qrcode by tornado.
+cyber-qrcode by tornado.
 make rpm package on centos7, but I think this project can run on anything linux.